brian14708/wh-briefings/presidential-actions/2021-01/2021-01-20-executive-order-protecting-public-health-and-environment-and-restoring-science-to-tackle-climate-crisis.md

 modified_time: 2021-01-20 21:31:59-05:00
 permalink: https://www.whitehouse.gov/briefing-room/presidential-actions/2021/01/20/executive-order-protecting-public-health-and-environment-and-restoring-science-to-tackle-climate-crisis/
 published_time: 2021-01-20 21:31:58-05:00
-title: Executive Order on Protecting Public Health and the Environment and Restoring Science to Tackle the Climate Crisis
+title: "Executive Order on Protecting Public Health and the Environment and Restoring\
+  \ Science to Tackle the Climate\_Crisis"
 ---

 By the authority vested in me as President by the Constitution and the